yf-liu/yf-liu.github.io/_posts/2018-11-15-Berry-phase/2018-11-15-Berry-phase.md

 \label{adiabatic_psi}
 $$

-But the results of adiabatic approxmation aren't compatible with the Schrödinger equation.
+But the results of adiabatic approximation aren't compatible with the Schrödinger equation.

->We substitute (\ref{adiabatic_psi}) in Schrödinger equation,
+>We substitute ($\ref{adiabatic_psi}$) in Schrödinger equation,
 >
 >$$
 >\begin{align*}